Motouom/PackIt/doc/Frontend-Documentation.md

 ## User Workflow and Interaction

 ### User Interface:
-**The Packit app offers a user-friendly interface that facilitates efficient link management and various operations related.**
+**The PackIt app offers a user-friendly interface that facilitates efficient link management and various operations related.**
 **The wireframes of the layouts are:**

 ### HOME PAGE